REACH

 REACH: Reaching Engineering and Artificial Intelligence Career Heights Grant

-The REACH program, funded by the National Sciences Foundation, started in Fall of 2023 and is looking for the third cohort of students starting Fall of 2024.
+The REACH program, funded by the National Science Foundation (NSF), started in Fall of 2023 and is currently looking for the fourth cohort of students starting Spring of 2025

 The recipients of the Reaching Engineering and Artificial Intelligence Career Heights program at Chandler-Gilbert Community College will receive scholarships up to $5000 per semester, individual academic mentorship, and professional activities with our industrial partners.